 3 Ways To Secure Budget For Your Customer Advocacy Program

-1. Embrace the importance of customer advocacy
+1. Embrace the importance of a customer advocacy program

 The first step to building a business case for customer advocacy is to uncover the important role it already plays at your company.